enso-org/enso-archive/doc/design/engine/engine-services.md

 > The actionables for this section are:
 >
 > - What else do we need to support visualisations for 2.0?

+- Visualisations should work on a pub/sub model on the existing code to minimise latency (as long as the visualisation _function_ doesn't update).
+- If the visualisation function updates, the old subscription must be ended and a new one started for the same code position (or we implement an 'update' request for said subscriptions).

 ### Analysis Operations
 We also want to be able to support a useful set of semantic analysis operations